garystafford/ahana-cloud-webinar-demo/README.md

 # 0 to Presto in 30 minutes with AWS & Ahana Cloud

-Source SQL code for the Ahana.io webinar: [0 to Presto in 30 minutes with AWS & Ahana Cloud](https://ahana.io/events/webinars/0-to-presto-oct21/)
+Source SQL and data for the Ahana.io webinar: [0 to Presto in 30 minutes with AWS & Ahana Cloud](https://ahana.io/events/webinars/0-to-presto-oct21/)

 ## Datasource

-The original datasource use in the demonstration: [Museum of Modern Art Collection](https://www.kaggle.com/momanyc/museum-collection).
+The original Kaggle datasource use in the demonstration: [Museum of Modern Art Collection](https://www.kaggle.com/momanyc/museum-collection).

 ## SQL Statements